 New Orleans, LA

-Em Minyard Oppman is a visual artist from New Orleans who is currently pursuing a BFA in Sculpture at the School of the Art Institute of Chicago.
-Shaped by their upbringing, they learned how to discuss ideas as serious as gender taxonomies with playful materials from the simultaneous jubiliance and crushing political commentary present in a Mardi Gras float.
-Oppman creates sculptures with ant farms, Play Doh, and other unconventional materials that parody the legitimacy and assumed objectivity of science.
+Alcide Breaux is a visual artist from New Orleans who is currently pursuing a BFA in Sculpture at the School of the Art Institute of Chicago.
+Shaped by their upbringing, they learned how to discuss ideas as serious as gender taxonomies with playful materials from the simultaneous jubilance and crushing political commentary present in a Mardi Gras float.
+Breaux creates sculptures with ant farms, Play Doh, and other unconventional materials that parody the legitimacy and assumed objectivity of science.
 (See extended profile and artwork here.)

 2019 Early Art Practitioners Council

 Nicole Adames is a mixed-media conceptual designer based in New York City.
 She earned a BFA from California College of the Arts in Fashion Design, with a focus on sustainable practices.
 Drawing on her personal history as an immigrant from Dominican Republic growing up in America, she explores transformation, growth, renewal, and adaptability through design development and detailed research.